Atwater Farm Accident Lawyer

 Farming is considered to be one of the most dangerous industries for workers.
-Workers face regular traumatic injuries from the process of growing, harvesting, and transporting both produce and livestock.
+Workers face traumatic injuries from growing, harvesting and transporting produce and livestock.

 Common injuries suffered by farmers include back injuries and chest trauma.
-Farmers also face a great risk of extremity trauma.
-Many farmers also suffer respiratory injuries from exposure to pesticides and other harsh chemicals.Injuries in Food Production Facilities
+Farmers also face a significant risk of extremity trauma.
+Many farmers also suffer respiratory injuries from pesticide exposure and other harsh chemicals.Injuries in Food Production Facilities

-While fieldwork on farms is undeniably dangerous, working in food production facilities can be equally hazardous to workers’ safety.
-These hazards come from a variety of areas and can result in many types of injuries.
+While fieldwork on farms is undeniably dangerous, working in food production facilities can be equally hazardous to workers' safety.
+These hazards come from various areas and can result in many injuries.

 Here are some examples of common injuries suffered by workers in food processing facilities:

 - Forklift accidents can result in broken legs and other injuries.

-- The heavy machinery used to process foods can crush limbs and result in other extremity injuries.
+- The heavy machinery processing foods can crush limbs and result in other extremity injuries.

 - Back injuries and head trauma from falling packages and produce.

 Atwater has a small farm tourism movement that brings in a modest number of visitors to the area.
-Most of the current farm tourism relates to “Pick Your Own Produce” areas and farms stands.
-These areas are often in active agricultural areas, so visitors also face a risk of injury in these places.
+Most current farm tourism relates to "Pick Your Own Produce" areas and farm stands.
+These areas are often active agricultural areas, so visitors also face a risk of injury in these places.

-In addition to hosting local visitors to area farms, Atwater also hosts many California students through its Farm to School educational program.
-These students travel to the area to learn more about the food that ends up in their supermarkets and on their dinner tables.Farm Roads in Atwater
+In addition to hosting local visitors to area farms, Atwater hosts many California students through its Farm to School educational program.
+These students travel to the area to learn more about the food in their supermarkets and on their dinner tables.Farm Roads in Atwater

-As is the case in so many farming communities in California, one of the deadliest parts of farms is the roads connecting them to the rest of civilization.
+As in so many farming communities in California, one of the deadliest parts of farms is the roads connecting them to the rest of civilization.
 Farm roads are often narrow and poorly maintained.
-Additionally, large, slow-moving farm vehicles and even livestock often populate these roads.
+Large, slow-moving farm vehicles and livestock often populate these roads.